Gordon999/PiVideoer3/README.md

 Captured stills can be viewed and the video played it comes from.

 Can be set to store to RAM, SD-CARD or USB drive.
+Set 'store' variable in the script to 0,1 or 2.

 If the RAM / SD-CARD get full the action taken can be set to stop, delete oldest video or move to usb (assuming usb drive / stick attached).